advdv/freight.js/README.md

     "factoryFn": ":sword.factory"
   },

-  //notice that the tower is not shared (so is the sword) which means ne instances are
+  //notice that the tower is not shared (so is the sword) which means that instances are
   //created on every retrieval from the container "tower": {
     "constructorFn": ":tower.class",